build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Reason why you are going to configure the collector to send the traces to Grafana Tempo.
 Grafana Tempo is a tracing backend compatible with OpenTelemetry and other technologies that can process the received spans and make them available for visualization using Grafana.
 As you may expect, all the changes will occur in the collector configuration file.

-Open the file `collector-config-local.yaml` and update it with the following content:
+1. Edit the file `collector-config-local.yaml`

+Here is how the updated file should look like.

 ```yaml
 receivers: